Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 philosopher John Stuart Mill’s statement that it’s better to be Socrates

-dissatisfied than a pig satisfied, that not all pleasures or means of survival
+dissatisfied than a pig satisfied since not all pleasures or means of survival

 are commensurate or morally equal).